fluxcd/flux/site/using/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Flux Tutorials - step by step guides
+Using Flux
 ==============================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

-   get-started
-   helm-get-started
    annotations-tutorial
+   fluxctl
+   git-gpg
+   monitoring
+   upgrading-to-1.0